Mirtia/Introduction/topics/reversing.md

 2. The goal is to redirect the program’s control flow so that it calls the hidden function which prints the FLAG.

 >Hint: Do not lose time trying to find a way to solve the challenge by bruteforcing the flag.
-The aim of the flag is to redirect your flow 🤓.
+The aim of the challenge is to redirect your flow 🤓.

 ## Further Reading